 $9,166 for 1 Year

 Even if you’re not traveling in New Zealand, I think our figures would still help one think about a similar van lifestyle in other places.

-The quick numbers here are my share of the costs, in order of category-
+The quick numbers here are my share of the costs, in order of these broad spending areas-

 - the van